iXedium/satisfactory-planner/project-progress-tracker.md

    - Established proper @use imports in component files
    - Updated components to use namespaced z-index variables
    - Removed global z-index imports in favor of component-level imports
+   - Created comprehensive z-index documentation

+4. Component Style Migration (In Progress)
+   - Migrated ProductionNode styles to BEM methodology
+   - Created _production-node.scss with proper structure
+   - Updated component to use new BEM classes
+   - Verified visual appearance and functionality

 ## Current Stage
-- Documenting the z-index system and preparing for component style migration
+- Continuing component style migration
 - Tasks:
-  1. Create z-index usage guide
-  2. Begin systematic component style migration
-  3. Update documentation with best practices
+  1. Migrate ListView styles to BEM
+  2. Migrate ItemIcon styles to BEM
+  3. Update components to use new class names

 ## Upcoming Stages
-1. Component Style Migration
+1. Component Style Migration (Remaining)
-   - Migrate ProductionNode styles to BEM
-   - Migrate ListView styles to BEM
-   - Migrate ItemIcon styles to BEM
    - Migrate remaining component styles
    - Verify all components use proper SCSS imports
+   - Test all components after migration

 2. Style Optimization
    - Audit and consolidate duplicate styles